oneHamidreza/Meow-Framework-MVVM/README.md

     }
 }
 ```

 Learn more about it at [SnackBarsFragment](https://github.com/oneHamidreza/Meow-Framework-MVVM/blob/master/Sample/src/main/kotlin/sample/ui/material/snackbars/SnackBarsFragment.kt).

 ### Switch

-There are some customized styles related to `Material Switch`.
+There are some customized styles which is related to `Material Switch`.

 |Style|Usage|
 |---|:---:|